george/java-native-obfuscation-study/README.md

 ### Process

 The process behind measuring the performance impact isn't difficult.
-This program measures the following operations / actions:
+This program measures the following operations and actions:

 - Addition
 - Basic array operations